BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 We conclude with a larger example of a Scenic program which also illustrates the language's utility across domains and simulators.
-Specifically, we consider the problem of testing a motion planning algorithm for a Mars rover able to climb over rocks.
+Specifically, we consider the problem of testing a motion planning algorithm for a Mars rover able to climb over hills and rocks.
 Such robots can have very complex dynamics, with the feasibility of a motion plan depending on exact details of the robot's hardware and the geometry of the terrain.
 We can use Scenic to write a scenario generating challenging cases for a planner to solve in simulation.
 Some of the specifiers and operators we'll use have not been discussed before in the tutorial; as usual, information about them can be found in the :ref:`syntax_guide`.

-We will write a scenario representing a rubble field of rocks and pipes with a bottleneck between the rover and its goal that forces the path planner to consider climbing over a rock.
-First, we import a small Scenic library for the Webots robotics simulator (`scenic.simulators.webots.mars.model`) which defines the (empty) workspace and several types of objects: the :scenic:`Rover` itself, the :scenic:`Goal` (represented by a flag), and debris classes :scenic:`Rock`, :scenic:`BigRock`, and :scenic:`Pipe`. :scenic:`Rock` and :scenic:`BigRock` have fixed sizes, and the rover can climb over them; :scenic:`Pipe` cannot be climbed over, and can represent a pipe of arbitrary length, controlled by the :prop:`length` property (which corresponds to Scenic's *Y* axis).
+We will write a scenario representing a hilly field of rocks and pipes with a bottleneck between the rover and its goal that forces the path planner to consider climbing over a rock.
+First, we import a small Scenic library for the Webots robotics simulator and a mars specific library which defines the (empty) workspace and several types of objects: the :scenic:`Rover` itself, the :scenic:`Goal` (represented by a flag), the :scenic:`MarsGround` and :scenic:`MarsHill` classes which are used to create the hilly terrain, and debris classes :scenic:`Rock`, :scenic:`BigRock`, and :scenic:`Pipe`. :scenic:`Rock` and :scenic:`BigRock` have fixed sizes, and the rover can climb over them; :scenic:`Pipe` cannot be climbed over, and can represent a pipe of arbitrary length, controlled by the :prop:`length` property (which corresponds to Scenic's *Y* axis).